1. Complete a FREE Online Admission Application

 to take the English and math placement test.

-All new students are required to attend an AAW.
-At the workshop, you will meet with
+All new AHC students are required to attend an EPW.
+At the workshop, you will meet

-a counselor who will assist you in understanding your assessment results, identifying
+with a counselor who will assist you in understanding your English and math placement,

-your academic goal, and help you develop a first semester plan.
+identify your academic goal, and help you develop a first year plan using Degree Works.

 For more information contact the Counseling Department ext.
 3293.